phaustin/quantecon-example/book/docs/python_advanced_features.md

 Sometimes we can handle errors more gracefully, by treating special cases.

-Let\'s look at how this is done.
+Let's look at how this is done.

 #### Exceptions

-Here\'s an example of a common error type
+Here's an example of a common error type

 ```python
 def f: